lhaeger/lastpass-alfred-workflow/README.md

 ## History

+* Version 1.5.0
+	1. Homebrew switched to use /opt/homebrew/bin as default path now.
+Add this path to binary findings.
+	2. Remove the --trust option from the login command, since this will remove the multifactor option.
+    3. Add support for searching by username
+	4. Reformat Perl code using perltidy
 * Version 1.4.9
 	1. Fixed a filesystem access issue, probably introduced with security inprovements in macOS 10.15.6 (?), causing LastPass login to fail.
     2. Updated install instructions in Readme.